monsieur-delta/universum/README.md

 # The Absolute Universum

 This article is about a concept of The Absolute Universum, that proposes a new point of view on our reality, universe, being.
-It is knowable through a set of facts about it.
+It is knowable through a set of facts/narratives about it.

 ***The meaning of the word universum should be understood as “the totality of everything” in the context of this article**